 To use the below code, you must set the object reference to “MICROSOFT OUTLOOK 14.0 OBJECT LIBRARY” under the object library of Excel VBA.

-By setting the reference to the object, the library is called early binding.
-The reason why we need to set the reference to object library because without setting the object library as “MICROSOFT OUTLOOK 14.0 OBJECT LIBRARY,” We cannot access the IntelliSense list of VBA properties and methods.
-This makes the writing of code difficult because you need to be sure of what you are writing in terms of technique and spellings.
+The library is called early binding by setting the reference to the object.
+We need to set the reference to the object library because without setting the object library as "MICROSOFT OUTLOOK 14.0 OBJECT LIBRARY."
+We cannot access the IntelliSense list of VBA properties and methods.
+It makes writing code difficult because you need to be sure of what you are writing in terms of technique and spelling.